 DEFAULT IC1

 To re-initialise your root, simply erase the reference (all references) to the instance; it will be cleaned up, and you can create a new one.

+Warning: The intention is NOT that you create a large number of roots.
+The process of creating and tearing down roots is expensive and complex.
+Components may need a separate root, but you should not create new roots in order to make ad hoc queries on the internet.
+In this case, use the DEFAULT root that you can get a reference to by passing an empty argument to Conga.Init.

 2. New Server Modes